fruzsinaagocs/oscode/README.rst

 You can then import ``pyoscode`` from anywhere.
 Omit the ``--user`` option if you wish to install globally or in a virtual environment.
-If you have any difficulties, check out the FAQs_ section below.
+If you have any difficulties, check out the `Installation troubleshooting`_ section below.

 You can check that things are working by running